AndyObtiva/glimmer/README.md

 glimmer package[msi]
 ```

-That generates a MSI file only on Windows, thus saving time if you chose MSI over EXE.
+That generates an MSI file on Windows (could specify exe or image as alternatives on Windows).

 ### Packaging Defaults